-When the program encountered an error while performing backup, it stops the backup process and displays a message, waiting for a response on how to handle the error.
-If you set an error handling policy, the program will not stop the backup process, but will simply handle the error according to the set rules and continue working.
+When Acronis True Image OEM encounters an error while performing a backup, it stops the backup process and displays a message, waiting for a response on how to handle the error.
+You can configure an error handling policy, so Acronis True Image OEM will not stop the backup process, but will handle the error according to the rules that you set, and will continue working.